Elizabeth Craft Designs | Little Mouse

 • Cover a 5″ x 7″ card base with a patterned paper panel.
 I used paper from 49 and Market.

-• Cut the Florals 32 (flower petals and leaves) and barrel pieces from Soft Finish cardstock.
+• Cut the Florals 32 (flower petals and leaves) and barrel (the Floral Foliage 1 set) pieces from Soft Finish cardstock.
 Color with Distress Inks.
 Shape petals and leaves with tools if desired.
 I use tools from Dress My Craft, Heartfelt Creations, Spellbinders, and McGill.
 Assemble.

 • The Florals 32 die set doesn’t specifically make a mum; rather, it’s a versatile floral design that can be colored and shaped to resemble many fall favorites like zinnias, asters, or dahlias.
 I chose to make mums because of the ones blooming in our garden, but the set easily adapts to other seasonal flowers depending on your inspiration.